'You can't sell Reinier for €30m!' - Madrid's latest bargain buy in Brazil could be 'the new Kaka' | Goal.com

 Flamengo had an incredible 2019.
 Inspired by the arrival of ex-Benfica boss Jorge Jesus in the middle of the year, the Rio side were crowned state, national and South American champions in the space of 12 months, a near-unprecedented treble not seen since the days of Pele's Santos.

-They might even have added the world title to their trophy case, pushing Liverpool hard throughout December's Club World Cup final in December before finally coming unstuck in extra time.
+They might even have added the world title to their trophy case, pushing Liverpool hard throughout the Club World Cup final in December before finally coming unstuck in extra time.

 Such success inevitably means sacrifices must be made.
 In Flamengo's case, that meant taking on a punishing fixture list that would have given even Liverpool boss Jurgen Klopp pause for thought.